 - Unidades: Downloadable from Canvas, they are the main text for the Analysis section of the course.
 You should also read and understand the grammar explanations in the on-line book Acceso under the tab 'Gramática'.
 Remember, if you do not have the Unidad open during class you cannot be part of the class discussion and your participation grade will be affected.
 We recommend printing them so that you can easily complete the activities and take notes. - Grammar topics: You are expected to be familiar with some grammar topics before you go to class.
 These topics are listed on page 7 and contain a reference to the unit under the tab 'Gramática' in Acceso.
-If you do not remember them from previous courses, please read the sections carefully before you go to class. - Midterm exams: You will be taking two midterm exams in class on Thursday of week 4 and 8.
-The exams will contain a reading portion with multiple choice reading comprehension questions and short answer questions where you will be expected to use the grammar you learned in context.
-The midterms will be taken in the language lab computers. - Homework: Your Analysis Instructor will assign some exercises at the end of each unit.
-The exercises will be available on Canvas.
-No late homework will be accepted unless there is a documented medical excuse. - Cultural homework: During the quarter you will complete two different cultural assignments. - Final exam: The final exam contains multiple choice questions and short answer questions.
+If you do not remember them from previous courses, please read the sections carefully before you go to class. - Midterm exam: You will be taking one midterm exam in class on Thursday of week 5.
+The exam will contain a reading portion with multiple choice reading comprehension questions and short answer questions where you will be expected to use the grammar you learned in context. - Homework: Your Analysis Instructor will assign some exercises at the end of each unit.
+The exercises will be available on Canvas. - Cultural homework: During the quarter you will complete two different cultural assignments. - Final exam: The final exam contains multiple choice questions and short answer questions.
 You will be expected to complete a reading comprehension section with grammar questions, listening comprehension section and class content (culture and linguistic topics).